johnmosesman/blog/learning_to_rebase/learning_to_rebase.md

-# When Git Goes Wrong
+# Easy Uses for Git Rebase
 [Git](https://git-scm.com/) is a powerful and useful tool, but let's face it, at some point you're going to mess up.
 Or, if you don't, at some point someone _else_ will, and you'll have to fix it.
 Below is what I've learned about using rebase to fix these problems.

 These problems usually take the form of: